Dolores Hart: Vocational calling

 Hart was named prioress of the monastery in 2001, after the election of Mother David Serna as second abbess of Regina Laudis, and held that office until 2015.

 Hart is a member of the Academy of Motion Picture Arts and Sciences.

-On October 4, 2008, the Holy Trinity Apostolate, founded by the Rev. John Hardon, S.J., sponsored a "Breakfast with Mother Dolores Hart".
-Held at the Royal Park Hotel in Rochester, Michigan, Hart's speech was "He led me out into an open space; He saved me because He loved me: The journey of Mother Dolores Hart to Regina Laudis".
+On October 4, 2008, the Holy Trinity Apostolate, founded by John Hardon, sponsored a "Breakfast with Mother Dolores Hart" at the Royal Park Hotel in Rochester, Michigan.
+Hart gave a speech titled, "He Led Me Out into an Open Space; He Saved Me because He Loved Me: The Journey of Mother Dolores Hart to Regina Laudis".

 When she joined the Bethlehem abbey in 1963, Hart disciplined herself under the Rule of Saint Benedict.

 A documentary film about Hart's life, God is the Bigger Elvis, was a nominee for the 2012 Academy Award for Best Documentary (Short Subject) and was shown on HBO in April 2012.
 Hart attended the 2012 Academy Awards for the documentary, her first red-carpet Oscar event since 1959.

 Hart's autobiography, The Ear of the Heart: An Actress' Journey from Hollywood to Holy Vows (Ignatius Press), co-authored with Richard DeNeut, was released on May 7, 2013.